 We’re pleased to announce that a new full-color map and guide to the Greensboro Ridge Natural Area is now available.
 The guide gives insights into natural features including geology, birds, mammals, plants, and habitats, and explains the trails and the property’s history.
 Thanks to friends and neighbors of the Natural Area whose support helped with this project.
-An electronic version is available here; look for printed copies posted at the trailhead in August.
+An electronic version is available here; printed copies are posted at the trailhead.

 We hope you’ve discovered the new Greensboro Highlands Trail.
 The 0.6 mile route, recommended by biologists to offer a great look at the property’s fascinating natural features while avoiding sensitive habitats, links existing trails to create a new loop past dramatic rock faces and more.
 Vertical gain is about 300 feet.
 The trail is for foot travel only.
 Oli’s Eagle Trail (0.5 miles, foot travel only), connects to the Appalachian Trail in a 20 minute hike, traversing easy to moderate terrain.
 Sections of the trail pass over rocks and boulders, so sturdy footwear is recommended.
 The 0.4 mile Silent Brook Trail, where mountain biking is also permitted, connects the Silent Brook neighborhood to the Velvet Rocks Drive trailhead.